alice0meta/TagTime/README.md

 1. Run `cd ~; git clone https://github.com/alice0meta/TagTime.git; TagTime/run.sh` in a terminal.
 1. Answer the pings!
 (Always answer with what it caught you at right at that moment)
-1. Run `~/TagTime/run.sh` in a terminal again each time after you reboot your machine.
+1. Run `~/TagTime/run.sh` in a terminal again each time after you reboot your machine, or to check for updates.

 <!-- ## Advanced Usage